 Personalised Learning Environment (PLE) in NumberNagar

 At the same time, R&D on Personalised Learning Environment (PLE) is in works for quite some time in our team.
 “Learning Paths” is in the centre of PLE at NumberNagar.
-PLE is driven by NumberNagar’s proprietary algorithms.
+NumberNagar’s proprietary algorithms drive PLE.
 It uses the power of Machine Learning to create personalised Learning Paths.

 Learning paths are the multi-level path a student takes to reach a goal.
 Students can take a different learning path to reach the same goal.

 - A learning path can be created dynamically based on the various things – the topics a student/parent/teacher choose to deal with, the current level of the student, etc.

 - Each node in the learning paths is independent.
 Each node has various properties to denote what it is for and where it fits.